About » School Policies and Procedures

 Bus Transportation

-If you have any problems with bus transportation for your child, please call the bus supervisor, Ms. Cathy Bolton at (818) 893-4687.
+If you have any problems with bus transportation for your child, please call the Area Bus Supervisor at (818) 893-4687.
 If the problem is an emergency, call Dispatch at 1-800-LA-Buses (1-800-522-8737).
-You will need to provide them with your child's bus route number.
+You will need to provide your child's bus route number.

 Cell Phones and Smart Watches